 MIN 561.
-Faith, Food, Health, and Community.
+Faith, Food, and Health: Navigating the Intersections in Community.
 (3 h)

-This course introduces students to the Religious Leadership in Food, Health, and Ecology concentration.
-The concentration develops leadership skills applicable to either congregational or nonprofit ministries.
-Interdisciplinary conceptual lenses and methods introduce participants to food systems and health systems as overlapping "loci" for understanding brokenness and cultivating shalom in community.
-Students interact with community leaders, local data, and faith-based initiatives working at these intersections.
+This course is required for students pursuing either concentration in Well-Being and Religous Leadership (Food and Faith or Faith and Health), and develops leadershp skills applicable to either congregational or not-for-profit ministries.
+It utilizes interdisciplinary conceptual lenses and methods to introduce participants to food systems and health systems as overalapping 'loci' for understanding brokenness and cultivating shalom in community.
+Student will interact with community leaders, local data, and faith-based initiatives working at these intersections.